Builder’s Risk Insurance

 Many construction companies and property owners purchase builder’s risk insurance if they’re building an infrastructure.
 Builder’s risk is a first-party insurance designed to protect the policyholder from risks they may face during construction, repair or renovation of a structure.
 It generally covers the material, supplies, equipment onsite and the property itself if it undergoes an unforeseen peril such as a hurricane or fire.

 The purpose of builder’s risk is to provide coverage in case any incidents damage the property.
 However, insurance companies may deny viable claims because they wish to make as much money as they can off of their policyholders.
 This means they are acting in bad faith and can be held liable for their deceptive actions.
-If you believe your insurer is acting in bad faith, then it’s imperative you contact an experienced insurance claims attorney.
+If you believe your insurer is acting in bad faith, then it’s imperative you contact an experienced attorney in insurance law.

 Attorney for Builder’s Risk Claims in Texas